HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

 ### Model

 - Configuration for the model instantiation.
 Pass any arguments you need or want to change.
-Ensure that the names of the arguments are the same as the original model class' `__init__()` function!
+Ensure that the names of the arguments are the same as the original model class' `__init__()`!

   - **`segmentor`**: Model configuration for the segmentor.
 Currently takes arguments used in the init of CellposeModel, see [here](https://cellpose.readthedocs.io/en/latest/api.html#cellposemodel).